-Introduction: Kidneys are a pair of organs in our abdomen.
-They are responsible for removing impurities from blood and excrete in urine.
-They also maintain balance of electrolytes like sodium, potassium, phosphorus and acid-base equilibrium in our body.
-In a healthy individual these functions are maintained through a urine output of 2-3 L a day.
-When kidney function declines due to common health conditions like high blood pressure and diabetes, we call it Chronic (long term) kidney failure or disease (CKD).
-It is estimated that about 14% of the world population has chronic kidney disease causing a great burden on the families and health system of the countries.
+Introduction: Kidneys are a pair of organs in our abdomen which are responsible for removing impurities from blood and excrete in urine.
+They also maintain a healthy balance of electrolytes.
+These electrolytes are sodium, potassium, phosphorus and acid-base equilibrium in our body.
+In a healthy individual these functions usually maintain through a urine output of 2-3 L a day.
+When kidney function declines due to common health conditions like high blood pressure and diabetes, we call it Chronic (long term) kidney failure.
+Almost 14% of the world population has chronic kidney disease, this is causing a great burden on the families and health system of the countries.

-Estimating Kidney Function: Kidney function of an individual can be estimated by simple blood tests, like testing for serum creatinine, BUN (Blood urea nitrogen) and eGFR (estimated Glomerular function rate).
+Estimating Kidney Function: Medical professionals estimate an individual's kidney function by conducting simple blood tests, such as testing the serum creatinine, BUN (Blood urea nitrogen), and eGFR (estimated Glomerular function rate).
 Normal serum creatinine is 1 mg/dl, and we see higher numbers depending on the degree of kidney damage.
-Also, normal BUN is about 20 and can be elevated in people with kidney disease. eGFR is used to classify kidney disease into stages.
+Also, normal BUN is about 20 and can be made to elevate in people with kidney disease. eGFR is used to classify kidney disease into stages.
 It is also used to adjust medications and make decisions regarding kidney dialysis and transplantation.

 Stages of Chronic Kidney Disease: